History of France–United Kingdom relations: Late 19th century

 In the 1875–1898 era, tensions were high, especially over Egyptian and African issues.
 At several points, these issues brought the two nations to the brink of war; but the situation was always defused diplomatically.
 For two decades, there was peace—but it was "an armed peace, characterized by alarms, distrust, rancour and irritation."
 During the Scramble for Africa in the 1880s, the British and French generally recognised each other's spheres of influence.
 In an agreement in 1890 Great Britain was recognised in Bahr-el-Ghazal and Darfur, while Wadai, Bagirmi, Kanem, and the territory to the north and east of Lake Chad were assigned to France.

+Khedive Isma'il Pasha, faced severe financial difficulties due to the high costs of modernization projects, including the construction of lavish domestic spending.
+The resulting debt crisis forced Egypt to sell a significant portion of its assets to foreign powers, notably rival Britain and France.

 The Suez Canal, built by the French, became a joint British-French project in 1875, as both saw it as vital to maintaining their commerce with Asia and their empires.
 In 1882, ongoing civil disturbances in Egypt (see Urabi Revolt) prompted Britain to intervene, and inviting France to join in.
 France's expansionist Prime Minister Jules Ferry was out of office, and the government was unwilling.
 Britain established a protectorate, and opinion in France later put this action down to English duplicity.
 Meanwhile the two nations established co-ownership of Vanuatu, a small island in the Pacific.
 The Anglo-French Convention of 1882 was also signed to resolve boundary disagreements in western Africa.
+Despite Germany's support for Great Britain in diplomacy "Egyptian Lever", In 1884, amidst the deliberations of the Berlin Conference and the Congo Question, Bismarck put forth a proposition for a provisional Franco-German entente, thereby indirectly exerting pressure on Britain.
+Nevertheless, this collaboration proved to be ephemeral and strategic, primarily functioning as a means to influence British colonial policy and enhance Germany's position without necessitating long-term alliance commitments.
+The understanding proved to be transient, lacking institutionalization, and primarily symbolic.
+With Bismarck's departure in 1890, a new chancellor's approach led to a shift, causing the Franco-German rapprochement dissipated.

 One dangerous dispute occurred during the Fashoda Incident in 1898 when French troops tried to claim an area in the Southern Sudan.
 A much larger British force arrived from Egypt and demanded the French get out.
 France had failed.
 P.M.H.
 Bell says:

 Between the two governments there was a brief battle of wills, with the British insisting on immediate and unconditional French withdrawal from Fashoda.
 The French had to accept these terms, amounting to a public humiliation....Fashoda was long remembered in France as an example of British brutality and injustice."

 Fashoda was a diplomatic victory for the British because Paris realised that in the long run it needed friendship with London, especially in case of a war between France and Germany.